SALVATION THROUGH JUDGMENT AND SUFFERING

-Who shall give account to him that is ready to judge the quick [living] and the dead.
-For for this cause was the gospel preached also to them that are dead, that they might be judged according to men in the flesh, but live according to God in the spirit.
+For this reason the gospel was preached also to those who are dead, that they might be judged according to men in the flesh, but live according to God in the spirit.
 (I Peter 4:5,6)

 As we have stated, we are not implying a purgatory or a second chance after we die.
 When God comes to us at whatever level of redemption (and every aspect of redemption is an opportunity), we must respond in faith.
 If we do not, we are charged with neglecting our salvation and there is no second chance, to our knowledge, at least not a second chance to gain that level of growth and rank in the Kingdom of God.